khadergous12-stack/Smart-Expense-Tracker-App/README.md

 | 5 | Transaction CRUD | `feat: add full CRUD for transactions with pagination` |
 | 6 | Budgets + Dashboard | `feat: add budget tracking and dashboard summary` |
 | 7 | Charts + Polish + GitHub | `feat: integrate Chart.js and finalize UI` |

 ---

-## 🤝 Interview Questions

-1. **"Explain your project"** — Full-stack expense tracker with React+Node+MongoDB.
-Users can register, log in, add income/expenses with categories, set monthly budgets, and view charts.
-Built to demonstrate end-to-end MERN development.

-2. **How is authentication implemented?** — JWT tokens signed on login, stored in localStorage, sent via `Authorization: Bearer` header on all protected API calls.
-Middleware extracts and verifies the token.

-3. **How does auto-categorization work?** — Keyword-matching rules: e.g. if description contains "zomato" or "swiggy", category → Food.
-No ML dependency required for the demo; easy to extend.

-4. **What were your biggest challenges?** — Handling pagination + filters together, computing category aggregates efficiently with MongoDB, and making charts update reactively after data changes.

-5. **How would you scale this?** — Add Redis caching for summary queries, push budget alerts via email (Nodemailer), add bank statement CSV import, add OAuth login, containerize with Docker.

----